 Finally, without many hiccups, my treatment was completed on 11th October.
 It was a big relief to finish the treatment.
 The Doctor then advised me to take rest for 6 weeks and to take a pet scan again after 3 months.
 6 weeks later, I started going to work for a couple of hours.
 My employers were very kind and understanding and allowed me to work at very flexible timings.

-I have realized some very important things… It is very important to have regular checkups.
-We must also make it a point to eat healthily, exercise for at least 20 minutes a day and always be grateful for what you have.
+I have realised some very important things… It is very important to have regular checkups.
+We must also make it a point to eat healthy, exercise for at least 20 minutes a day and always be grateful for what you have.

 I would like to tell everyone..
 Cancer is not the end of life.
 It is like an obstacle that comes to some people.
 Just like you try to overcome an obstacle, you should face it, fight it and overcome it!